 How to Make a Wax Less Painful

 The first step in making your experience as painless as possible is to time it right.
 Take into consideration the time of the month when booking your wax appointment or planning your at-home hair removal.
-The pang of waxing can be exacerbated around or during your period due to increased inflammation and a shift in hormone levels that causes a heightened sensation threshold, according to Dr. Levin.
+According to Dr. Levin, the pang of waxing can be exacerbated around or during your period due to increased inflammation and a shift in hormone levels that causes a heightened sensation threshold.
 When it comes to timing, you also want to wait until the hair is about a quarter of an inch long.
 If the hair is too short, the wax will pull the hair but won’t be able to grip it enough to totally remove the hair.
 In other words, it’ll be more painful and less effective in terms of removal.

 Secondly, you want to properly prep for your appointment by making sure your skin barrier is healthy (no open cuts or sores in the skin that could be further irritated) and well-moisturized.
 Dr. Levin says if you’re predisposed to folliculitis or ingrown hairs, gently exfoliate (nothing too aggressive) the night before with a chemical exfoliator to prevent irritation following the treatment.
 She recommends salicylic acid (a beta hydroxy acid) or glycolic acid (an alpha hydroxy acid)

 The type of wax you use also plays a big part in just how much the process hurts.
-With old-school "honey" waves and some cheaper brands on the market, there’s a higher likelihood the wax can remove the top layer of skin, according to Dr. Levin.
+With old-school "honey" waxes and some cheaper brands on the market, there’s a higher likelihood the wax can remove the top layer of skin, according to Dr. Levin.
 It should also be noted that there’s a higher risk of burning with the soft wax because the temperature needs to be higher to work properly.
 Hard wax only grips the hair, doesn’t require strips, and doesn’t need to be as hot to effectively remove the hair.